nzrsky/CodableRequest/README.md

 Additionally the request path can contain variables using the mustache syntax, e.g. `/path/with/{variable_name}/inside`.

-To set the variable value, add a new instance property using the `@RequestPathParameter` property wrapper.
+To set the variable value, add a new instance property using the `PathParameter` property wrapper.
 By default the encoder uses the variable name for encoding, but you can also define a custom name:

 ```swift